 Speaking of spitting.

 Sip, Spit & Dump

-Even for those with a few wine tastings under their belt, both spitting and dumping wine remains an open issue.
-Here are a few tips from the expert to help make that split second decision with confidence.
+Even for those with a few wine tastings under their belt, both spitting and dumping wine remain an open issue.
+Here are a few tips from the expert to help make that split-second decision with confidence.